cloud66/help-old/_posts/how-to/2013-09-26-upgrade-ruby-rails.md

 ---
 layout: post
+template: two-col
 title:  "Upgrade Ruby/Rails on your stack"
 date:   2013-09-26 15:33:13
 categories: how-to
+lead: We make ruby versions available to new stacks as soon as possible after their official release.
 ---

-<p class="lead">We make ruby versions available to new stacks as soon as possible after their official release.</p>

 If you want to upgrade your Ruby or Rails version on existing Cloud 66 stack, you will need to deploy a new stack.